 Controls and Traceability

-Modern industrial metal detectors can store product profiles, protect settings with passwords, generate logs, and connect to factory data systems.
+Modern metal detection systems can store product profiles, protect settings with passwords, generate logs, and connect to factory data systems.
 These features are especially useful where retailer audits and traceability requirements are demanding.

 What Is the Difference Between Validation and Verification?